-E-LIS as a service for authors, journals, and conference organizers

-All documents in E-LIS are fully open access, reflecting the purpose of the E-LIS archive, to advance the open access philosophy by making available papers in LIS and related fields.
-The submission policy of E-LIS (from the E-LIS web site) is:
+E-LIS (URL: http://eprints.rclis.org/) is a service for authors, journals, and conference organizers.
+All documents in E-LIS are fully Open Access, reflecting the purpose of the E-LIS archive, to advance the Open Access philosophy by making available papers in LIS (library and information science) and related fields.
+The submission policy of E-LIS (from Web site) states: